ayushpateria/GITTHEFLAG/README.txt

 I tied up and started along the bank.
 There was a light burning in a little shanty that hadn’t been lived in for a long time, and
 I wondered who had took up quarters there.
 I slipped up and peeped in at the window.
 There was a woman about forty year old in there knitting by a candle that was on a pine table.
 I didn’t know her face; she was a stranger, for you couldn’t start a face in that town that I didn’t know.
 Now this was lucky, because I was weakening; I was getting afraid I had come; people might know my voice and find me out.
+But if this woman had been in such a little town two days she could tell me all I wanted to know; so I knocked at the door, and made up my mind I wouldn’t forget I was a girl.